casangi/casadocs/docs/_files/global-task-list/task_imstat/about.rst

          :name: hinges-fences

-      This algorithm calculates statistics by including data in a range between $Q1 - f*D$ and $Q3 + f*D$, inclusive, where Q1 is the
+      This algorithm calculates statistics by including data in a range between Q1−f∗D\ :math:`Q1 - f*D` and Q3+f∗D\ :math:`Q3 + f*D`,
-      first quartile of the distribution of unmasked data, subject to any specified pixel ranges, Q3 is the third quartile, $D = Q3 - Q1$ (the inner quartile range), and f is the user-specified fence factor.
+      inclusive, where Q1 is the first quartile of the distribution of unmasked data, subject to any specified pixel ranges, Q3 is the third quartile, D=Q3−Q1\ :math:`D = Q3 - Q1` (the inner quartile range), and f is the user-specified fence factor.
 Negative values of f indicate that the full distribution is to be used (i.e., the classic algorithm is used).
 Sufficiently large values of f will also be equivalent to using the "CLASSIC" algorithm.
 For f = 0, only data in the inner quartile range is used for computing statistics.
 The value of fence is silently ignored if algorithm is not "HINGES-FENCES".

       .. rubric:: CHAUVENET
          :name: chauvenet